squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 See ''storeDirMapAllocate()'' in the source code.

 When Squid wants to create a new disk file for storing an object, it first selects which ''cache_dir'' the object will go into.
 This is done with the ''storeDirSelectSwapDir()'' function.
 If you have ''N'' cache directories, the function identifies the ''3N/4'' (75%) of them with the most available space.
 These directories are then used, in order of having the most available space.
-When Squid has stored one URL to each of the
-''3N/4'' ''cache_dir'''s, the process repeats and
-''storeDirSelectSwapDir()'' finds a new set of ''3N/4'' cache directories with the most available space.
+When Squid has stored one URL to each of the ''3N/4'' ''cache_dir''s, the process repeats and  ''storeDirSelectSwapDir()'' finds a new set of ''3N/4'' cache directories with the most available space.

 Once the ''cache_dir'' has been selected, the next step is to find an available ''swap file number''.
 This is accomplished by checking the ''file map'', with the ''file_map_allocate()'' function.
 Essentially the swap file numbers are allocated sequentially.
 For example, if the last number allocated happens to be 1000, then the next one will be the first number after 1000 that is not already being used.

 == Why do I see negative byte hit ratio? ==